 My wife and I aspire to be farmstrong as we devote our free time to these ALS-fighting initiatives:

 - My wife and I are working with I AM ALS, an amazing organization making serious progress on the initiatives we care about most.
-Part of the I AM ALS initiative is to bring PALS together for many reasons, not the least of which is to be a bigger force in getting to a real treatment TODAY.
 As part of this, I’m developing a survey to collect data on where PALS have lived throughout their lives.
 We want to understand how environmental factors may have played a role in causing this disease.

 - I’m working on a project to help folks stay in motion.
 For me, staying in motion helps to minimize the impact of this disease.
 For example, I work with a personal trainer to stay in motion, which helps with joint health, range of motion, and overall energy management.
 We’ll be sharing videos of my workouts soon.